pistacchio/Dedalus/README.md

 Dedalus comes with ten themes, you can see them in the [theme showcase](http://pistacchio.github.com/Dedalus/themeshowcase/story.html).
 It cannot be stressed enough that they are in *no way* to be intended as "the ten themes of Dedalus", but quite the opposite.
 They want to show you want can be accomplished with a bit of CSS tweaking and inspire **you** to come up with something very unique for your own unique stories, dressing your novels with a fresh and surprising robe that helps setting the mood and fits the theme.

+Mind that these themes (like Dedalus) require a recent version of a modern browser to work.
+In other words: no IE8, go for Chrome (Safari, or Firefox)!

 <a name="settingUp"></a>

 ## Setting Up

+<a name="thirtySecondsSetup"></a>

+### 30 Seconds setup

+1. Download the starter pack of [Dedalus](http://pistacchio.github.com/Dedalus/downloads/Dedalus.zip) or [Dedalus Dedlee](http://pistacchio.github.com/Dedalus/downloads/Dedalus-dedlee.zip) and unzip it
+1. Write your extraordinary story in the `<div id="story">` tag (or  `<div id="dedleeSource">` if you use Dedlee) of `story.html`
+1. Upload everything to your site or zip it back and distribute it
+1. Receive compliments
+1. Celebrate with a glass of mango juice!

+If you want, you can now skip the next section and jump to [Writing your story](#writingYourStory)

+<a name="realSetup"></a>

+### Setup for the not faint of heart

 Your HTML5 page must include, in order: